Updated: March 2019

 A mild, damp winter will bring leatherjackets closer to the surface and they will be able to keep feeding.
 As a result, damage to lawns in spring is always a lot worse after a mild winter.
 If your soil does not freeze in winter, be on the lookout for grub damage in the spring.

 Further problems can arise from large animals taking an interest in the grubs.
 They offer a tasty meal, especially during the lean winter months.
 If a large population of grubs are found by a badger, fox or even birds, the subsequent damage to a lawn can be devastating!
-A lawn can be ploughed up overnight.
+A lawn can be ploughed up overnight and will need to be repaired.

 How can you control leatherjackets?